View dashboards that show how many individuals within Bexar County have received the COVID-19 vaccine.

 - Yes, people may get vaccinated after recovering from their COVID-19 infection.

-- Who should NOT get the Pfizer and Moderna vaccine?
+- Who should NOT get the Pfizer, Moderna or Johnson & Johnson vaccine?

 - Anyone with a previous severe or immediate allergic reaction should consult with their doctor first.